softarch-school/ansible-workshop/11-galaxy/README.md

 - Make your **main playbook** as small as possible; **ideally less than 5 tasks**.

-- If there's no appropriate roles in Ansible Galaxy, contribute YOURS to Ansible Galaxy!
+- If there's no appropriate role in Ansible Galaxy, contribute YOURS to Ansible Galaxy!

-- Of course, your results should pass our CI systems.
+- Of course, your results should pass all checks enforced by our CI systems.